How to Estimate a Concrete Order

 Strength.
 Call a local ready-mix company, tell the supplier what the concrete is for, and ask about the best mix (proportions of cement, gravel and sand).
 For a shed, the supplier will probably suggest a mix with a capacity of about 4,000 psi (pounds per square inch).
 If you live in a region with freeze/thaw cycles in winter, ask for 5 percent air entrainment to help the concrete withstand freeze/thaw damage.

 Cost.
-Use $90 per cubic yard as a ballpark figure for concrete prices, but concrete slab cost will vary by region.
-Also, expect a fee of about $60 per load for delivery from a concrete truck for concrete cost.
+Cost per cubic yard can range as high as $200 per cubic yard, but concrete slab costs will vary by region and market.
+Also, there can be fees per load for delivery from a concrete truck for concrete cost.
 There could be other fees for such things as Saturday concrete truck delivery and small loads.
 Ask about these fees so you know the total bill before the concrete truck arrives.

 Unload time.
 Ask about the normal concrete truck unload time (usually 7 to 10 minutes per yard) and if there is a fee for overtime.
 If the concrete truck can’t reach the site, make sure you have two or three people with wheelbarrows ready to go.